FlyingFathead/dvr-yolov8-detection/README.md

 This project supports real-time object detection from RTMP streams or USB webcams using YOLOv8.
 The provided `run_detection.sh` script ensures the detection script runs continuously, automatically restarting if it exits.

+**(New in v0.155)**: The real-time detection now comes with a mini web server running on Flask that enables you to run the detection framework in your browser by default when `headless` and `enable_webserver` are set to `true`.
+This will make headless deployment very easy.
+Note that it listens on `0.0.0.0:5000` by default, which you might want to change (i.e. to `127.0.0.1:5000`) for safety reasons.

 ### Usage

 #### **1. For RTMP Streams:**